gisborne/gisborne.me/_posts/2025-01-26-When-AI-Joins-the-Game.md

 And what happens when they start working together?
 Or against each other?
 Or for malicious actors?

 > A large populace held in check by a small but powerful force is quite a common situation in our universe.
 And we know the major conditions wherein this large populace turn upon its keepers - One: When they find a leader.
-This is the most volatile threat to the powerful; they must retain control of leaders.
-Two: When the populace recognises its chains.
+This is the most volatile threat to the powerful; they must retain control of leaders.Two: When the populace recognises its chains.
 Keep the populace blind and unquestioning.
 Three: When the populace perceives a hope of escape form bondage.
 They must never even believe that escape is possible!
 - Frank Herbert, Children of Dune

 But AI prophets won't die.
 They'll just keep getting better at prophecy.
 Keep gathering followers.
 Keep shaping reality.